ironbar/hungry_geese/reports/04_Modeling.md

 on those movements that lead to death.
 This way the agent will avoid stupid deaths and could focus its energy on learning a more advanced policy.

+#### Discount factor and Q* learning

+When I started the challenge I tried with Q learning and I remembering having to decrease the discount factor or the window size because the function was undetermined.
+When the game started it was very difficult to predict the final position of the player, furthermore if playing against the same agents where we always have the same distribution of final positions.

+However in Q* learning that is not the case because we are predicting what the final position will be if the player acts optimal on following steps.
+So we can increase the discount factor and see that it has a desirable effect on some of the metrics, althought not in the most important one which is elo score.

+TODO: add plots showing the effect of modifying the discount factor

+This may be an explanation for the wall we were seeing when doing Q learning.
+We were limited by the small window size and also for learning with self-play.

+This is clearly game-changing.
+On all previous experiments I was reaching a mean number of game steps around 130 and now I'm reaching 180+ simply by changing the discount factor and playing safe.

 ### Results

 First experiments do not show clear changes between different architectures or when using experience